sanam2405/KnowledgeTransfer/README.md

         - Network Acknowledgement NACL (Stateless)
         - Security Group  (Stateful)

+    - Monitoring, Load Balancing and Scaling

+        - Amazon CloudWatch (Monitoring)
+        - Elastic Load Balancing
+            - Application Load Balancer
+            - Network Load Balancer
+            - Gateway Load Balancer
+            - Classic Load Balancer

+            > *Clients requests hit an elastic laod balancer as a single point of contact and then the requests are rerouted to multiple EC2 instances thereby balancing the traffic*

+    - Scaling

+        - Vertical Scaling
+            > Increase or Scale by increasing the metrics of the previous resource
+        - Horizontal Scaling
+            > Increase or Scale by increasing the number of resources keeping individual metrics of the resources constant
+        - EC2 Auto Scaling

     - Misc.
 Tools
         - Elastic Beanstalk
         - Amazon Route 53

 ## Book Suggestions